raphamorim/raphamorim.github.com/_posts/2014-12-15-Some-Games-You-Should-Play-Before-You-Die.md

 Bro, stop!

-Now your game of his childhood in 3D.
-With amazing features added.
-To fly to your pokemon by region, change the hairstyle and clothes, ride in pokemon, Walking slowly to catch Pokemon .......
+The game of his childhood **in 3D**.
+Newest amazing features added.
+Now you can fly with your pokemon over region by region, change the character hairstyle and clothes, ride in some pokemons, walking slowly into the cave, water or grass to catch pokemons .......

 ### • Uncharted Series [1,2,3] (PS3)

 ![Uncharted 3](/assets/images/posts/games/uncharted-3.jpg)

-I'm from Indiana Jones fan, so it's not hard to like a game where a guy like Drake who loves a bad joke mixed with the same perspective of "treasure hunt".
+I'm Indiana Jones fan, so it's hard not like a game where a guy like Drake who loves a bad joke mixed with the same perspective of "treasure hunt".

-PS: The scenarios are monstrously large.
+Note: The scenarios are monstrously large.

 ### • Fire Emblem: Awaking (3DS)